Thank you for visiting GeneAnderson.net .

 In a world filled with mis-information, Gene says you can never do too much due diligence.
 The number one virtue he looks for today is integrity within he individuals he works with.

-Please use this form to leave a message and someone from our staff (above) will try to get back to you as soon as possible.
+Please call or text me today and I will try to get back to you as soon as possible.
+Cell/Text 503-260-2793